vdmitriyev/pylangtemplate/README.md

 ```

 * Script will apply all existing in folder translations "dictionaries"
-* After the script will produce new version, copy and paste new files to the desired web directory
+* After the script will produce new version and save them accordingly

-* Run 'run.bat' or use command line
+* Check 'run.bat' for details how to run script via command line

 ### Dependencies